 - General public (Hill AFB sponsor required)

-Any falsification of candidate’s information disqualifies said candidate from drawing a tag, as well as any opportunity to hunt on base for three years.
+Any falsification of candidate’s information disqualifies said candidate from hunting HAFB during the current year and the following three years.

-Applicants may apply to all four seasons but must pay the $5 application fee for each hunt applied.
+Applicants may apply to all desired hunts but must pay the $5-10 application fee for each hunt applied.

 Yes, the hunt may at any time be placed on hold or temporarily suspended due to HAFB Security measures or during ORI/ORE procedures.

-If you happen to shoot a deer that moves out of the hunt zone and into restricted military areas, please secure your bow and belongings in your vehicle then contact the HAFB Natural Resource Office, Nicholas Brown, 801.777.7652 Office or Security Forces (801) 777-3056 for information on accessing restricted areas outside of the hunt boundary.
+If you happen to shoot a deer that moves out of the hunt zone and into restricted military areas, please secure your bow and belongings in your vehicle then contact the HAFB Natural Resource Office, Jace Taylor, 801-775-2351 or Nicholas Brown, 801.777.7652 or Security Forces (801) 777-3056 for information on accessing restricted areas outside of the hunt boundary.
 DO NOT enter any potentially restricted military areas without first checking with HAFB security personnel or you may be in violation of federal trespassing laws.

-If the animal goes out of the hunt zone onto privately owned non-HAFB land, please contact the HAFB Natural Resource Office, Nicholas Brown, 801.777.7652 Office and the private landowner before moving onto the land.
+If the animal goes out of the hunt zone onto privately owned non-HAFB land, please contact the HAFB Natural Resource Office, Jace Tayor, 801-775-2351 or Nicholas Brown, 801.777.7652 and the private landowner before moving onto the land.
 It is also recommended that you contact HAFB Security Forces (801) 777-3056 to ensure the land is indeed private and not a restricted military area.
 If entering private land without permission you could receive a violation for trespassing.

 Participants in the HAFB archery deer hunt MUST display their vehicle pass when leaving their vehicle unattended.
+Vehicle Passes will be issued to successful applicants in addition to their access voucher.
 It needs to be placed in plain sight on the dashboard of your vehicle.
 Due to heightened security measures an unattended vehicle may be cause for suspicion.